Eco-Community Volunteering — Řecko

 • 18-30 years old (not older than 31 on the first day of the project)

-• Legal residents of one of the Erasmus+ programme countries with no visa needed to enter Greece
+• Legal residents of countries covered by the program with no visa needed to enter Greece

 • Ready to live in a rural environment with basic conditions